DataDog/documentation/content/en/security/application_security/api-inventory/_index.md

 ## How to Enable

-If your library is configured to use [remote configuration][1], then the following tracer versions are compatible without any additional configuration.
+If your library is configured to use [Remote Configuration][1], the following tracer versions are compatible without any additional configuration.

 |Technology|Minimum version|